mplesser/azcam/docs/html/_sources/index.md.txt

    plot
 ```

-These commands are intended to be used only with other *AzCam* code.
+The *utility* commands are intended to be used only with other *azcam* code.
 ```eval_rst
 .. toctree::
    :maxdepth: 1